 If there are multiple people driving the Armada, it can be helpful to have a memory system that can remember preferred positions.
 The SL has a memory function integrated into its driver's seat, steering wheel, and outside mirrors.

 Nissan has given the SL a few extra amenities.
 Perhaps one of the most convenient things is remote start.
 This allows the cabin to get warmed up or cooled down before people get in; it's especially nice to have when the weather isn't so great.
 An auto-dimming rearview mirror and a HomeLink transceiver, which are only optional on the SV, become standard at the SL level.
-In addition, the SL has a 120-volt AC power outlet and lights in the footwells.
+The SL also contains a lighting system in the footwells, and a 120-volt AC power outlet is also present.

-At the SL level, the audio quality is enhanced fairly significantly.
-This is because the SL gets to have 13 speakers instead of only six, and it comes with a center speaker and a subwoofer.
+At the SL level, audio quality is greatly improved.
+It is due to the SL having 13 speakers instead of 6, as well as a center speaker and a sub-woofer.

 Compare the SL vs Midnight Edition.
 What is the difference?